Langis - Rickhubel

 Region Luzern-Vierwaldstättersee

-From Rickhubel, a descent in a westerly direction to the idyllic Sewenseeli lake and its scenically dominant chapel is also a tempting option.
-It is fantastically beautiful there at any time of year: the perfect place to enjoy tranquillity and pristine surroundings.
+From Rickhubel, a descent to the idyllic Sewenseeli and the scenically dominant chapel also beckons as a variant to the west.
+It is wonderfully beautiful there in every season.
+The perfect place to enjoy peace and unspoiled nature.

 Safety guidelines

-The snowshoe tour and the description were developed in collaboration with local mountain and tour guides.
-It is only a suggested tour and is not signposted or protected from alpine hazards.
-It does not pass through wildlife protection zones and avoids obvious danger spots in good snow and avalanche conditions.
+The snowshoe tour and description were developed in cooperation with local mountain and tour guides.
+It is only a route suggestion and is neither signposted nor protected against alpine hazards.
+It does not pass through wildlife protection areas and avoids obvious danger spots with good snow and avalanche conditions.

 Good preparation for the tour with the appropriate equipment is essential.
-Information about the latest avalanche situation can be found in the links below.
+Information about the current avalanche situation can be found in the links below.

-You undertake the tour at your own risk.
-Obwalden Tourism declines all liability in the event of personal injury or damage to property on the suggested snowshoe tour.
+Participation in the tour is at your own risk.
+Obwalden Tourism rejects any liability for personal injury and property damage on the proposed snowshoe tour.

 Nearby